wp-plugins/enhanced-meta-widget/readme.txt

 = 1.0 =
 * Initial release.

+== Upgrade Notice ==

+= 2.3 =
+This version fixes a problem some users had with the dashboard link.
+Instead of just linking to the /wp-admin directory, the link now directs to the /wp-admin/index.php file directly.

 == Languages and Translators ==

 * French (fr_FR) - [Florian Stoffel](http://florianstoffel.com/ "Florian Stoffel Architecture & Urbanisme")